jonlpersson/ed-latimore/site/_posts/2024-01-05-how-take-advantage-of-weak-ties-in-your-life.md

 When searching for either of those things, the ideas still hold because this is a [fundamental law of human relationships](/you-cant-force-relationships-to-develop/)—and humans are in every business deal and relationship,

 If you don't have a diverse, optimally strong group of network ties, you'll never know anyone who doesn't already know what you do.
-As a result, you'll get access to new opportunities and connections.
+As a result, you'll never get access to new opportunities and connections.

 Instead, you'll spend your life stuck after you've maxed your raw ability and connections with everyone you've always known.&nbsp;